openaps/docs/docs/docs/walkthrough/phase-3/beyond-low-glucose-suspend.md

 A good rule of thumb is for max iob to be 3 times your highest basal rate.

 (This means it should be approximate to your other settings; not an absolute amount that you set without thinking about it.)

+To change your max iob in your preferences.json file:

+Firstly you need to change directory:

+cd to <myopenaps>

+Use the nano text editor:

+nano preferences.json

+Then amend the "max_iob": 0 to the figure you want.

+To check that you have done this successfully run the following:

+Cat preferences.json

+You should see the amended max iob you have entered